angelomorgado/CARLA-GUI-Manager/README.md

 ---

-## TODO:
+## TODO

-- Settings with customization
+- Change car physics to adapt to different weather

-- Change physics with different weather
+## Known Issues
-- Add arguments to connect to a specific port, now it only connects to localhost
+- When connecting to the CARLA server if the connection time expires, it's impossible to catch the error with a try except, i don't know why, tried everything, so the program crashes, if that happens, simply boot it again.

 ---